zyh0308/learning-journal/thecoder'scomputer.md

 **Choosing a Text Editor**

-A text editor is a piece of software that you download and install on your computer, or you access online through your web browser, that allows you to write and manage text, especially the text that you write to build a web site.
-The text editor has to be one of the most important tools you can use as an aspiring web developer.
+"A text editor is a piece of software that you download and install on your computer, or you access online through your web browser, that allows you to write and manage text, especially the text that you write to build a web site.
+The text editor has to be one of the most important tools you can use as an aspiring web developer."

-What features should you look for in a text editor?
-I would say some of the most important features are: 1.) code completion; 2.) syntax highlighting; 3.) a nice variety of themes (to reduce eye strain and fatigue); and 4.) the ability to choose from a healthy selection of extensions available when you need them.
-You might find some other features that are must-have’s, but I think these features are a good start.
+Some of the most important features of the text editor are: 1.) code completion; 2.) syntax highlighting; 3.) a nice variety of themes (to reduce eye strain and fatigue); and 4.) the ability to choose from a healthy selection of extensions available when you need them.

 Every computer will come with its own text editor.
 On Mac computers, the text editor that comes with your computer is called, “Text Edit.”
 On Windows computers, the text editor that comes with your computer is called, “Notepad.”
-And on Linux computers, each distribution will have its own text editor already installed but which one might depend on the flavor of your particular distribution.
-These text editors will go by different names.
-One distro might have “Gedit,” and others might have other titles.
-Check you list of applications to see which text editor comes with your distribution of Linux.

-Since these text editors already come on your computers, why should you download yet another text editor that does essentially the same thing as the text editor that you already have?
-There are other text editors that have features that you may be interested in, like the ones we discussed before.
+Since those text editors are already in your computer, it's easy to use and manage it.
 Usually, the text editors that come on your computer don’t have many features to speak of.
 They’re the barest bare bones text editors you’ll encounter.

+A text editor can edit text, manage text and manage files.
+It wrangles your text together into something meaningful.
+An IDE (Integrated Development Environment) is really a suite of different software all coming together.
+An IDE is a text editor, a file manager, a compiler, and a debugger all in one software package.